asanchez75/webfm/README.txt

 Installation
 ------------------------------------------------------------------------------

-  - Copy the 'webfm' directory to your Drupal modules directory
+  - Unzip the archive and copy the 'webfm' directory to your modules directory (ie:/sites/all/modules).
+Alternatively copy the tarball to the module directory if you can unzip it on the server.

   - Enable the module on Drupal's admin/modules page.
 An install file updates the database with the necessary table additions.
-  - Configure the module at admin/settings/webfm and manually create the WebFM root sub-directory.
-Optionally create a sub-directory for ftp use.
-  - Update the menu cache by navigating to admin/menu

 Configuration
 ------------------------------------------------------------------------------

-The following assumes that the 'File system path' is set in the usual way at Administer >> Site configuration >> File system (browser address = your-base-url/admin/settings/file-system).
+Configure the module at admin/settings/webfm.
+Note: The configuration assumes that the 'File system path:' is set in the usual way at admin/settings/file-system.
+All WebFM directories are sub-directories of this 'File System' path.
+Set 'Download method:' radio to 'Public' since the module manages the download.

-  - Create a directory in the 'File system path' directory.
-This directory will become the webfm filesystem dir.
+  - Create the 'WebFM root directory'.
+If this directory doesn't already exist, the system will create it in the 'File System' root.
+Multi directory root paths must already exist inside the 'File System' directory.
 Set the directory permissions to 775 if the server is linux/bsd.

-  - In your-base-url/admin/settings/webfm set the root path to this directory.

-  - Set rights in your-base-url/admin/user/access per role.
-These roles will receive specific configuration fields in your-base-url/admin/settings/webfm if 'access webfm' is checked.
-Each role granted 'access webfm' rights must have a root directory that is a subdirectory of the webfm filesystem directory.
-  This directory can be created by an administrator within the module via the normal 'create directory' methods.

-  - Only users in a role with 'administer webfm' rights can manipulate directories.
-  Such users have full access to all capabilities and settings of the module.
+  - The icon path allows the user to substitute their own gifs.
+File names are hardcoded in the javascript so the icons will have to have identical names.

+  - The 'Maximum resolution for uploaded images' input functions in the same fashion as the root upload.module.

+  - Roles that are granted the 'access webfm' permission will receive additional configuration fields for root path, extension white list, max upload file size and max total upload size.
+Roles with the 'access webfm' right but without a root directory cannot access the filesystem.

+  - Roles granted the 'attach WebFM files' permission will be able to see and download attached files.
+'Attachment List Properties' sets the presentation of attached files.

+  - The 'IE Drag-and-Drop Normalization' is a sub-optimal solution for compensating for relative positioning in theme css.

+  - The 'Webfm javascript debug' checkbox is only useful for users interested in looking under the covers or who want to develop the module.

+  - The WebFM cron is a 'stored procedure' used for database cleanup of file records that are deleted outside of the WebFM interface (ie: OS shell, ftp).
+  This feature is only available to #1 user.

+Set WebFM rights in admin/user/access per role.

+  - 'administer webfm' confers full rights to a role.
+Admins can see and operate on all files, including files not in the database.
+Only admins can create directories and access admin/settings/webfm.

+  - 'access webfm' allows a role to download/view files via the WebFM browser.
+  Only files referenced by the webfm_file table in the database are accessible.
+  Only owners of a file (and admins) can move a file or modify it's metadata.

+  - 'view webfm attachments' allows a role to see files attached to nodes via WebFM.

-  - Users in a role with 'access webfm' rights can access the browser and view/ download/attach/detach any file below the root directory set for that role.
+  - 'webfm upload' allows a role with the 'access webfm' right to upload files via the WebFM browser.
+The user who uploads a file is the the owner of that file.
-  Users cannot navigate above this path.

-  - Files without a record in the webfm_file table cannot be viewed in the browser by users with 'access webfm' rights.
-Only files with a db record are attachable, or can be associated with metadata.

-  - File owners and admins are the only users capable of delete/rename/move or metadata editing.

-  - If a user has the right to attach files, it is also necessary to enable attachments in your-base-url/admin/content/types/*type* for each content type that will accept attachments (default is disabled).
+Enable attachments in admin/settings/content-types/*type* for each content type that will accept attachments (default is disabled).

-  - Optionally a .htaccess file can be placed in the WebFM root directory to secure file access (apache servers).
+A .htaccess file (apache servers) can be placed in the WebFM root (or sub-path) to secure file access.
+Webfm streams downloads and thus your browser doesn't require direct http access to the directories

+Updating the menu cache by navigating to admin/build/menu may be necessary if upgrading from an earlier version of the module with different internal paths.

+Translations of the module require revising the string array at the top of webfm.js.

 Features